ProjektAdLer/MoodlePlugin-local_declarativesetup/README.md

 - Allow providing GitHub authentication

-- Plugins
-  - input: list of git_project and version
-  - desired state: equal to input
-    - if version is below the desired state or plugin is not installed, update to desired state
-    - if version is above the desired state, fail
-    - if version is equal to the desired state, do nothing
-  - output: list of git_project and version
 - Roles
   - input: role name and list of capabilities and context where the role can be assigned
   - desired state: equal to input